MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/support-group-managed-service-accounts.md

   - Agent Installation account
       - MSAA by default, needs admin rights on the target computers.

-To leverage gMSA, administrators must to do the following:
+To leverage gMSA, administrators must do the following:

 **Verify if managed service accounts can be used on the computer**